 Requirements

-This chapter explains the architecture and sizing requirements necessary when planning your simplyblock deployment.
+This chapter explains the architecture and sizing requirements of your simplyblock deployment.

 Simplyblock consists of three main components: